MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-hub-overview.md

 Azure Data Explorer supports the following Event Hubs properties:

 * A closed set of [ingestion properties](#ingestion-properties), which helps to route the event to the relevant table.
-* A closed set of [event system properties](#event-system-properties-mapping), which can be embed in the data based on a given mapping.
+* A closed set of [event system properties](#event-system-properties-mapping), which can be embeded in the data based on a given mapping.

 > [!NOTE]
 > Ingesting Event Hubs [custom properties](/azure/event-hubs/add-custom-data-event), used to associate metadata with events, isn't supported.
 If you need to ingest custom properties, send them in the body of the event data.
 For more information, see [Ingest custom properties](#ingest-custom-properties).